ab490/book-it-now/README.md

 ## Usage

-Signup/Login as either organizer or attendee
+Users can Signup/Login as either organizer or attendee

 - **Organizers**:
   1. Click on Register Event.